The Exposure Triangle Explained: Aperture, Shutter Speed & ISO for Landscape Photography

 Achieving Correct Exposure: Understanding the Relationship Between Aperture, Shutter, and ISO

 Imagine your creative goal is a classic, deep-focus landscape.
 You set your aperture to f/11.
-Now, you must balance the remaining two elements to achieve correct exposure.
-In bright daylight, a low ISO of 100 might require an exposure time of 1/125s.
+Now, you must balance ISO, aperture, and shutter speed to achieve correct exposure.
+On a bright sunny day, a low ISO of 100 might require an exposure time of 1/125s.
 As the sun sets, the same f/11 and ISO 100 might require a much longer exposure of 2 seconds.
-The creative choice (deep DoF) dictates the first setting, and the ambient light dictates how you balance the other two.
+The creative choice (deep DoF) dictates the first setting, and the ambient light dictates how you balance the other two into a proper exposure.

 Reading the Light: Mastering Your Metering Modes